Barry Sanders Award

 2. Breece Hall, Iowa State

-3. Javonte Williams, UNC and Jaret Patterson, Buffalo
+3. Javonte Williams, UNC & Jaret Patterson, Buffalo

-The Barry Sanders Award for this season goes to a player, who not only carried fantasy teams to titles, but also his Cyclones to the Big 12 Title Game.
-Breece Hall finished the regular season with the most rushing yards nationally and finished in the top three in FPs, FPPG and rushing touchdowns.
-Hall narrowly edges out Najee Harris, who also finished the year among the nation’s best statistical running backs; nevertheless, based on preseason ADP and the comparison of talent around the two, it is Hall who gets the edge over Harris in my analysis.
+In 2020, my Barry Sanders vote goes to a player who not only carried fantasy teams to titles, but also his Cyclones to the Big 12 Title Game.
+Breece Hall finished the regular season with the most rushing yards nationally (1,573) and finished in the top three in FPs (313), FPPG (24.1), and rushing touchdowns (21).
+Najee Harris, who finished the year among the country’s best statistical ball carriers, narrowly edges out Hall in the voting.
+The Crimson Tide's runner scampered for 1,466 yards and 26 scores while securing 43 passes for 425 yards and four touchdowns.
+Even so, based on preseason ADP and the comparison of talent around the two players, Hall gets the edge over Harris in my analysis.

 by Justin Heisey